KarolHub/Phorid-Microbiota/README.md

 # Phorid-Microbiota

+The README file will be updated before the review

 Tables with data:
 Final_16Sv4_Decontaminated_OTU_Table
   The table contains numbers of decontaminated bacterial reads coming from the amplicon sequencing of a 16Sv4 rRNA region for the processed set of 1842 phorid fly samples.
 The sequences ZOTU/ASV are grouped into 97% OTUs.